luisico/gold-standard-images/README.md

 ### OS

-Multiple OS (and OS version) are supported by passing `os=name-version` to the server, ie `http://server.domain:port/ks.php?os=CentOS-7.2.1511`.
-Currently this is only used to pass the OS version to kickstart to set the repository url.
-All Packer templates pass this information.
+Multiple OS (and OS version) are supported by passing `os=name-version` in the URL to the kickstart server, ie `http://server.domain:port/ks.php?os=CentOS-7.2.1511`.
+Currently this is only used to pass the OS version to the kickstart scripts and generate the URL for the repository (see `http/includes/repo.php`).

-The URL for the repository is picked up from the packer template variables (see above).

 ### First Boot Options